Louis Oosthuizen Profile

 Oosthuizen would enjoy a breakout year in 2010, winning on the European Tour for the first time at the Open de Andalucia de Golf, but he couldn't have foreseen how much his life would change in a few short months.

 Oosthuizen pushed for another Major but second would be the best he could manage.
-He finished as runner-up at the 2012 Masters and in 2015 came second at both the US Open and the British Open.
+He finished as runner-up at the 2012 Masters and in 2015 came second at both the US Open and Open Championship.
 In 2017, he fell just short yet again, this time at the PGA Championship.

 On his way to finishing as a bridesmaid at the 2012 Masters, he made history with an incredible albatross at the par-5 second hole.

-His playoff defeat to Bubba Watson at The Masters and his subsequent heartbreaks at the US Open and PGA Championship are still the closest Oosthuizen has come to winning a tournament on US soil.
+His playoff defeat to Bubba Watson at The Masters and subsequent heartbreaks in the other American Majors means, amazingly, he's still yet to win a tournament on US soil.